acieslewicz/SeedLabMiniProject/README.md

 # SeedLabCV
-Computer Vision Repository for SEED Lab
-Test
+This is the Computer Vision Portion of Seed Lab.